Input-Output Console, UNIVAC 1232, for a UNIVAC 1230 computer

-This computer was used from 1967 through 1990 at the U.S. Air Force's Satellite Control Facility, in Sunnyvale, California.
-From this facility, over a dozen Sperry 1230-series computers operated in "real time" around the clock, as part of a system that controlled and operated Air Force, NASA, other government, and commercial satellites.
-It also supported Space Shuttle missions.
+This Input-Output Console computer was used from 1967 through 1990 at the U.S. Air Force's Satellite Control Facility, in Sunnyvale, California.
+In the field, consoles similar to this one gathered data and forwarded the information to Sperry 1230-series computers for processing.
+They operated in "real time" around the clock, as part of a system that controlled and operated Air Force, NASA, other government, and commercial satellites.
+They also supported Space Shuttle missions.

-The 1232 computer was manufactured by the St. Paul, Minnesota, division of Sperry Univac, and was a military version of the UNIVAC 490 general purpose commercial computer.
+The 1230-series of machines was manufactured by the St. Paul, Minnesota, division of Sperry Univac, and was a military version of the UNIVAC 490 general purpose commercial computer.
 The computer used discrete transistors, was optimized for real-time use, had a 30-bit word length, and initially was supplied with 32,000 words of memory (approximately 123 K Bytes).